 Marble Arch was built by the architect John Nash in 1828.
 The reliefs on either side are by Richard Westmacott and Edward Bailey.
 The grand statue of King George IV, which once sat atop the parapet, was later moved to Trafalgar Square.

 The area around Marble Arch was originally home to the Tyburn Tree – a euphemism for a set of gallows.
-Prisoners were dragged up from Newgate Prison and stood upon a wooden cart.
+Prisoners were dragged up from Newgate Prison upon a wooden cart.
 The horses were then whipped and ran away, leaving them to dangle from a noose.
 An estimated 50,000 people were put to death in this area between 1300 and 1783.

 This review originally appeared in his London blog

 Legend has it that Marble Arch houses a couple of rooms across the top which the police use to spy on the crowds.
 Obviously you’re not allowed in there.
 You can see a door on the side but it’s always locked (I tried it).
 If you walk through the middle arch then you’re supposed to get arrested (a throwback to its days in front of Buckingham Palace).
 Of course I tried that as well, but no cops came calling.
 So if you want to commit treason, give it a visit.
 But there’s not much else to do.